-Higher education institutions have been facing difficulty in recruiting students widely.
-Specifically, 67.5% of universities and 47% of junior colleges have not reached their fixed enrollment capacities in FY 2008.
+Higher education institutions have widely been facing difficulty in recruiting students.
+Specifically, 67.5% of universities and 47% of junior colleges did not reach their fixed enrollment capacities in FY 2008.

-Thus, as types of higher education institutions diversify due to the government's deregulation policy, there has often been concern regarding the quality of their teaching and research performance, casting doubt on their ability to achieve the ultimate mission of universities stated in the Fundamental Law of Education and the School Education Law.
+Thus, as the types of higher education institutions diversify due to the government's deregulation policy, there has often been concern regarding the quality of their teaching and research performance, casting doubt on their ability to achieve the ultimate mission of universities stated in the Fundamental Law of Education and the School Education Law.

-In order to address these issues, extensive discussion is in progress in the Subdivision on Universities of the Central Council for Education, focusing on the future of Japanese university education.
-Its panel members have recognized the necessity to establish an official and comprehensive quality assurance framework which is comprised of university self-assessment, the Standards for the Establishment of Universities, approval system for the establishment (of universities), certified evaluation and accreditation, and public funding system for enhancing the quality of Japanese universities.
+In order to address these issues, extensive discussion was made in the Subdivision on Universities of the Central Council for Education, focusing on the future of Japanese university education.
+Its panel members recognized the necessity to establish an official and comprehensive quality assurance framework comprised of university self-assessment, the Standards for the Establishment of Universities, the approval system for the establishment of universities, certified evaluation and accreditation, and a public funding system for enhancing the quality of Japanese universities.